MRowshan/terraform/README.md

 ## makefile
 Used to run terraform commands with a makefile
+example:
-eg. `make` to initialise terraform
+`make` to initialise terraform
 `make jenkins-apply` and `make jenkins-destroy` to create and delete jenkins vm's using the jenkins var file

 ## provider.tf